GosicEnis/online_sales_analysis/README.md

 # Online Sales Analysis

-## Opis projekta
+## Project Description
-Ovaj projekat omogućava upravljanje proizvodima i korpom kupca za online prodavnicu koristeći OOP u Pythonu.
+This project enables management of products and a shopping cart for an online store using OOP in Python.

-## Klase i funkcionalnosti
+## Classes and Functionalities

 ### Product
-- Atributi: name, price, quantity
+- Attributes: `name`, `price`, `quantity`
-- Metode: display_info, update_quantity
+- Methods: `display_info`, `update_quantity`

 ### ProductManager
-- Dodavanje, prikaz, uklanjanje proizvoda
+- Adding, displaying, and removing products
-- Izračunavanje ukupne vrednosti inventara
+- Calculating the total value of the inventory

 ### Cart
-- Dodavanje proizvoda u korpu
+- Adding products to the cart
-- Prikaz sadržaja korpe
+- Displaying cart contents
-- Izračunavanje ukupne vrednosti korpe
+- Calculating the total value of the cart

-## Autor
+## Author
 Enis Gosić